-Both proof-of-work and proof-of-stake can help users conduct secure transactions, making fraud difficult and costly for bad actors.
-They have participants prove that they have contributed resources such as energy, computing power or money to the blockchain.
-The main difference between Proof of Work and Proof of Stake is how the blockchain algorithm defines and selects users to add transactions to the blockchain.
+Proof of Work (PoW) and Proof of Stake (PoS) are consensus algorithms that secure the blockchain and validate new cryptocurrency transactions, thus making it challenging for bad actors to commit fraud.
+Both algorithms require participants to prove that they have contributed resources such as energy, computing power, or funds to the blockchain.
+However, there are some differences between the two.
+The primary distinction is how the blockchain algorithm determines and selects users to add transactions to the blockchain.

 Cardano has a wide array of advantages.
-Below are 5 of the most important ones compared to competitors in the crypto sphere.
+Below are 4 of the most important ones compared to competitors in the crypto sphere.